The Nysa family as the main source of unequilibrated LL ordinary chondrites: Dynamical arguments

+The resulting ratio of Flora-like to Nysa\texorpdfstring{$_{\rm S}$}{S}-like NEOs in our sample is 5.1, for objects with sizes predominantly in the range $\sim$100\,m–2\,km.
+This value is in good agreement with the dynamical predictions of \citet{Broz:2024Nature}, who find Flora-to-Nysa\texorpdfstring{$_{\rm S}$}{S} ratios of $\sim$4.6 at metre scale and $\sim$8.0 at kilometre scale in the NEO population.

+The resulting mineralogical distribution of the classified NEOs is shown in Figure~\ref{fig:histo2}.
 Figure~\ref{fig:orbits} shows the distribution of semi-major axis $a$ versus inclination $i$ for the Nysa\texorpdfstring{$_{\rm S}$}{S}-like and Flora-like NEO populations.
-The median orbital elements of the two groups differ by $\sim$0.17~au in $a$ and $\sim$0.9$^\circ$ in $i$.
+The median orbital elements of the two groups differ by $\sim$0.18~au in $a$ and $\sim$1.1$^\circ$ in $i$.
 These offsets are qualitatively consistent with the separation between the Flora and Nysa\texorpdfstring{$_{\rm S}$}{S} families in the main belt ($\Delta a = 0.22$~au, $\Delta i = 2.2^\circ$), although they are expected to be reduced by dynamical excitation and chaotic diffusion during transport into near-Earth space.
 In particular, the offset in semi-major axis may reflect a larger contribution of Nysa\texorpdfstring{$_{\rm S}$}{S}-like NEOs delivered through the 3:1 mean-motion resonance, consistent with the location of the family in the main belt.

 Bootstrapping $10^{6}$ times with replacement, we assess the significance of the observed separation between the Nysa\texorpdfstring{$_{\rm S}$}{S}-like and Flora-like NEO populations in $(a,i)$ space.
 In each realization, two random subsamples are drawn from the pooled sample of LL-chondrite-like NEOs (including Nysa\texorpdfstring{$_{\rm S}$}{S}-like, Flora-like, and ambiguous objects), with sizes fixed to match the observed numbers of Nysa\texorpdfstring{$_{\rm S}$}{S}-like and Flora-like objects.
 For each bootstrap realization, we compute the differences in median orbital elements, $\Delta a = \mathrm{median}(a_{\rm A}) - \mathrm{median}(a_{\rm B})$ and $\Delta i = \mathrm{median}(i_{\rm A}) - \mathrm{median}(i_{\rm B})$, and compare them to the observed offsets between the Nysa\texorpdfstring{$_{\rm S}$}{S}-like and Flora-like populations.